michelangelodorado/k8s-hashicorp-vault-agent-nginx-web/README.md

 kubectl get svc
 ```

-Access the NGINX Web App via `https://<EXTERNAL-IP>/` and you should see the vault generated certificate is used by the application.
+Access the NGINX Web Application using web browser `https://<EXTERNAL-IP>/` and you should see the vault generated certificate is used by the application.

 ## Notes on Vault Agent Injector Annotations